ishikawalab/imtoolkit/docs/source/index.rst

 How to Use
 ==========
 - :doc:`A detailed tutorial for the installed imtoolkit command. <tutorial>`
-- :doc:`A comprehensive library of the designed active indices. <library/index>`
+- :doc:`A comprehensive database of the designed active indices. <db/index>`

 Citations
 =========